In This Article

 Web Scraping With Java - The First Steps

-One of the benefits of web scraping with Java is that it runs everywhere.
+One of the benefits of Java is its cross-platform nature.
+We highly recommend using Java 21 or later, as its Virtual Threads allow you to scale your web scraping operations significantly with minimal memory overhead.
 Once you compile the code, you can run it on any OS you want.
-This is handy in case you have multiple computers and you need to jump around between them.
+This is handy in case you have multiple computers, and you need to jump around between them.

 For this reason, you need a code editor and compiler.
 So if you haven’t already, install an IDE.
-We recommend using Eclipse, as it is quite easy to get started.
+We recommend using IntelliJ IDEA (Community Edition is free) or VS Code, as they offer superior support for modern Java features and integrated terminal management for Playwright.

 Then you need Maven .
 If you are using Eclipse, you don’t need to install it, but depending on your IDE, you will need it.
 With Maven, you can easily build projects with external dependencies without manually downloading them.